wlcreate/cats-galore/README.md

 this.state["this is a string"]
  ```

 2. Before you tackle the search functionality, think about what information you need to send up and down as props.
+Where are you going to save the user's input from the search bar?
+And what kind of logic do you need to write to filter all the cats?

 3. For displaying the cat's information, use string interpolation to combine the cat's different attributes.
 * For example: